43rd Parliament Welcome Kit and Reception

 A Welcome Reception will be held on Parliament Hill for all Members of Parliament when the new parliamentary session commences in 2020.
 Hosted by The Minister of Health, along with Research Canada and the Canadian Nurses Foundation, the Chair, Vice-Chairs and Senate Representative of the Parliamentary Health Research Caucus of the 43rd Parliament will be announced at this Reception.
-Returning and new MPs and inform them about the Parliamentary Health Research Caucus (PHRC) and 2020 Caucus events.
+Returning and new MPs will be welcomed and informed about the Parliamentary Health Research Caucus (PHRC) and 2020 Caucus events.

 A Welcome Kit will also be sent to all new and returning Members of Parliament providing MPs with information about the Parliamentary Health Research Caucus and profiling our Sponsors and their contributions to Canadian health research and health innovation.

 In light of recent developments regarding COVID-19 and the House of Commons’ decision to adjourn the House until April 20, 2020, please be advised that this event, originally scheduled for March 25, 2020, has been postponed.
 Research Canada takes the health and well-being of our guests very seriously and we are therefore taking the advice of the Honorable Patty Hajdu, Minister of Health and the Government of Canada to avoid large gatherings and travel and to practice social distancing.
 In doing so, we join Canada’s elected officials and many of our Members, Supporters and Partners who have implemented similar policies to mitigate the spread of COVID-19.

 While we cannot yet determine a new date for this event, please do be reassured that the event will be held in the near future.
 Research Canada and Minister Hajdu both remain committed to welcoming Members of Parliament to this 43rd Parliament and to launching the Parliamentary Health Research Caucus at a later date.